OCHA-DAP/hdx-data-freshness-dbclean/README.md

 has all the runs and one dataset and its resources per run for testing purposes.

-- "clean" cleans the database by removing runs according to these rules:
+- "clean" (the default) cleans the database by removing runs according to these
+rules:
   1. Keep a handful of runs around the end of each quarter all the way back to the first run in 2017
   2. Keep daily runs going back 2 years